Risk Bounds for Learning Multiple Components with Permutation-Invariant Losses: GENERAL APPROACH

 But if we consider $p\in(0,\infty)$, then $\F$ in~\eqref{eq:FOmega} cannot be written as a mere product, since the complexity $\omega(f_k)$ influences the range of values allowed for $\omega(f_j)$, $j\neq k$.
 For such classes, the ordered class is a strict subset of $\F$: $\tilde{\F} \subset \F$, and $\tilde{\F} \neq \F$.
 The inclusion results from the permutation-invariance of the $\ell_p$-norm: $\|\Omega(\tilde{f})\|_p = \|\Omega(f)\|_p \leq \Lambda$; and this also implies that there are some $f\in\F$ with $\omega(f_2)>\omega(f_1)$ and thus that do not belong to $\tilde{\F}$.

-The interest of the ordered class $\tilde{\F}$ and the fact that it is a subset of $\F$ is highlighted by the following, which shows that for permutation-invariant losses, we can restrict the analysis to this subset of $\F$. \begin{lemma} Given a bounded permutation-invariant loss $\ell:\V^C\times \Z\to [0,M]$ and a class $\F\subset\V^C$, the risk of any $f\in\F$ can be bounded in terms of the Rademacher complexity of the loss class induced by the ordered class $\tilde{\F}$ instead of $\F$: with probability at least $1-\delta$,
+The interest of the ordered class $\tilde{\F}$ and the fact that it is a subset of $\F$ is highlighted by the following, which shows that for permutation-invariant losses, we can restrict the analysis to this subset of $\F$. \begin{lemma} Given a bounded permutation-invariant loss $\ell:\V^C\times \Z\to [0,M]$ and a class $\F\subset\V^C$, the risk of any $f\in\F$ can be bounded in terms of the Rademacher complexity of the loss class induced by the ordered class $\tilde{\F}$ instead of $\F$, namely, each of the following holds with probability at least $1-\delta$: